|ROA Antique Arms Terms and Conditions|

 Important Notes -

-In using this website and/or in placing an order either through our website, or by telephone, it is expressley implied that you, the customer, have read and understood all of the Terms and Conditions herein and that you comply with all of the following:
+In using this website and/or in placing an order either through our website, or by telephone, it is expressley implied that you, the customer, have read and understood and agree to all of the Terms and Conditions herein and that you comply with all of the following:

 1. You are over 18 years of age.

 2. You intend to posess any antique arm purchased purely for collection or display, (only to be fired in the event that the requisite licences have been acquired in the country of destination and that you do so at your own risk).

 3. That, if you are a resident of the UK, you are NOT a prohibited person excluded from owning any antique firearm by virtue of the amendment to Section 21, relating to prohibited persons which extends the definition of a prohibited person to include persons with suspended sentences of three months or more.

 All items are classified as Antique in the UK and Northern Ireland as they are exempt under section 58 (2) of the 1968 Firearms Act to be held as a curiosity or ornament.
 As such no certificate is required for ownership in the UK or Northern Ireland provided they are held as the afore-mentioned.They are also classified as Historical and Collectible Weapons and Category D Firearms in The Weapon Categories of the Defence Code (Article L-2331-1) under French Firearms Regulations (Category 8S2 referring to deactivated weapons).
 They do not require a licence for ownership in France.

 These historical pieces are being sold strictly as a curio or ornament for historical significance or value.
 We do not recommend the use or firing of any weapons sold.